 What are the timelines?

 The Open Enrollment period begins in January during the school year prior to the year Open Enrollment is being requested.
 The deadline for Open Enrollment submissions is March 15th, per Governing Board Policy JFB - Open Enrollment.
-Application received after the designated Open Enrollment deadline will be reviewed if the campus has available capacity.
+Applications received after the designated Open Enrollment deadline will be reviewed if the school has available capacity.
 Students may be granted Open Enrollment approval sufficient to fill the school’s capacity.
 The District will notify families of their application decision during the months of April, May, June and July.
 Notification will continue throughout the school year as needed.

 How is approval of an Open Enrollment application determined?

 Approval of application first requires a determination as to the number of Open Enrollment openings (capacity) available per school.
 Students who have submitted application will be ranked by priority status according to District Governing Policy JFB - Open Enrollment.
 Selection is done by priority level.
 If capacity is not sufficient to enroll all pupils, they shall be selected through a random selection process.
 Grade level and program capacity will be considered when determining approval.
 Failure to notify the District of special program needs indicated on the Open Enrollment forms may necessitate a re-submission of the application for evaluation.
 A student requiring specialized support could be denied if the resources at the school are at capacity.